 Mushrooms (technically fungus, not vegetables)

-There are mushrooms, like all of the portobello, button, shiitake (they’re not technically vegetables since they’re in the fungus family, but they’re great for roasting!)
+There are mushrooms, like all of the portobello, button, and shiitake (they’re not technically vegetables since they’re in the fungus family, but they’re great for roasting!).

 Another category is stalk vegetables like celery, fennel, and rhubarb.
 Lastly, we have pods and seed vegetables like green beans, peas, and snow peas.